Yin & Yang and Boards

 The idea of my trying to connect the ancient Chinese philosophy of Yin and Yang to non-profit governance predates the addition of Gracie, the border collie, to our household.
 As pervasive as pet photos are, it is pure happenstance that her looks provide a good visual metaphor.
 Perhaps the notion of Yin and Yang offers some insight into her character.

-I am not the first person to try to link the concept of Yin and Yang to ideas about leadership or management.[1]The terms Yin and Yang are capitalized when used as nouns, not when used as adjectives.
-The term or terms are sometimes used out of context or, when the context seems it might be appropriate, are … Continue reading But can this concept provide boards and executive directors with useful insights in how better to govern their organizations?
+I am not the first person to try to link the concept of Yin and Yang to ideas about leadership or management.((The terms Yin and Yang are capitalized when used as nouns, not when used as adjectives.
+The term or terms are sometimes used out of context or, when the context seems it might be appropriate, are only used to grab the readers attention rather than to explore their origin)) But can this concept provide boards and executive directors with useful insights in how better to govern their organizations?
 Perhaps so.

 Yin and Yang

 One can talk about Yin and Yang as two concepts but they are really not meant of be separate.
-Yin and Yang are the parts of a whole, parts in a symbiotic or complementary relationship.[3]For a bit more on this topic see Mark Cartwright’s overview of Yin and Yang in the Ancient History Encyclopedia, May 16, 2018 They each embody energy and perspective.
+Yin and Yang are the parts of a whole, parts in a symbiotic or complementary relationship.((For a bit more on this topic see Mark Cartwright’s overview of Yin and Yang in the Ancient History Encyclopedia, May 16, 2018)) They each embody energy and perspective.
 Yin, to name some of the features attributed to it, is:

 • Feminine